Cremation is the preferred choice for almost 70% of funerals today for a variety of reasons.

 If you are considering cremation, the main decision you need to make is to decide which crematorium to choose.
 You may choose whichever crematorium you wish, even if it is not the closest.
 It’s a decision which most families make based on personal preference or the location of a former family funeral.

-In the Nottingham area, there are five crematoria:
+In our local area there are six crematoria:

 • Bramcote Crematorium – West of Nottingham